ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Basics/README.md

 1.  `var`:
     - Function-scoped and globally-scoped variable declaration.
-    - Hoisted with both declaration and initialization, leading to potential unexpected behavior.
+    - Hoisted with both declaration and initialization, leading to potential unexpected behaviour.
     - Can be re-declared within the same scope without errors.
 2.  `let`:
     - Block-scoped variable declaration that allows reassignment.
-    - Hoisted with declaration only; accessing before declaration results in a ReferenceError due to the temporal dead zone.
+    - Hoisted with declaration only; accessing before initialization results in a ReferenceError due to the temporal dead zone.
     - Cannot be re-declared within the same scope.
 3.  `const`:
-    - Block-scoped variable declaration cannot be redeclared within the same scope.
+    - It is a block-scoped variable declaration that does not allow reassignment.
     - Hoisted with declaration only; accessing before declaration results in a ReferenceError due to the temporal dead zone.
-    - Must be assigned a value at the time of declaration and cannot be reassigned afterward.
+    - Must be assigned a value at the time of declaration and cannot be reassigned afterwards.
+    - Just like let, const can not be re-declared within the same scope.

 ## Scope